RedBoard Qwiic Hookup Guide

 This tutorial aims to familiarize you with the new SparkFun RedBoad Qwiic and help you get started using it.
-To begin, we will go over the hardware and features of the board.
-Next, this we'll guide you through the installation of the Arduino IDE (Integrated Development Environment) software, the main user interface for programming the board.
+To begin, we'll guide you through the installation of the Arduino IDE (Integrated Development Environment) software, the main user interface for programming the board.
+Next, we will go over the hardware and features of the board.
 Finally, we will walk you through a few examples using the Arduino IDE.

 The SparkFun RedBoad Qwiic can interact with real-world sensors, control motors, display information, and perform near-instantaneous calculations.
 It enables anyone to create unique, nifty projects from something as simple as displaying characters on an LCD display or detecting changes in light to vastly more complicated projects like an IoT cellular device (Not recommend for beginners... start with something simpler and work your way up.).
 If you're familiar with how the original SparkFun RedBoard worked, you may want to skim over parts of this tutorial.

 To get started, all you need is a few things:

 - SparkFun RedBoad Qwiic - You'll definitely need this; otherwise, you might be on the wrong tutorial (wink-wink).

 - USB micro-B Cable - 6 Foot - The USB interface serves two purposes: it powers the board and allows you to upload programs to it.